 Melissa & Doug Toys

 Melissa & Doug products can be found in many American households.
 The toy company made a name for itself by producing colorful wooden toys, games and puzzles and has achieved great success in today’s technology-driven world despite its relative simplicity.

 Boasting a handcrafted feel, these toys might seem as American as Lincoln Logs, but they’re actually made in China.
 Still, parents can rest assured knowing the products are examined carefully for safety.
-The toys are tested multiple times including by the founders Melissa and Doug and their children.
+The toys are tested multiple times, including by the founders Melissa and Doug and their children.

 Famous for its caramels, Brach’s Confections has been a staple of American candy jars for more than 100 years.
-Although “America’s candy maker” graces the bag, in actuality some of these treats come from elsewhere.
+Although “America’s candy maker” graces the bag, in actuality some of these treats come from abroad.

 In 2012, the candy brand merged with Ferrara Candy Company, which has production facilities in Mexico.
 To determine where the candy you buy is produced, you’ll have to read the back of the bag carefully, as there’s not a full disclosure on the company’s website.
 In December 2017, the Ferrero Group — which makes Nutella — acquired Ferrara Candy Company.

 Brach’s Confections is a privately held company founded in 1904.
 No recent financial statements are available to the public.

 US Major League Baseballs